lekegitrepo/weather-app/README.md

 This project was built using JS modules.

 Using Async/Await and Promise - dynamically loading a weather forecast!
-We are going to be using only JavaScript to generate the entire contents of the website!
+We are going to be using only JavaScript to generate entire contents to be display on the website!

 ## Link to Project Instruction